onlyhavecans/dotfiles/README.md

 In order to make this a bit smoother updater.sh is the wrapper around chef and a few other cleanip tasks not ready for chef yet

 ## Apps ##
+### Dash ###
+I love Dash for mac.
+I even write my own cheatsheets for it.
+To install you have to `sudo /usr/bin/gem install cheatset` I will eventually get the generation and adding to dash automated but not right now

 ### Shell ###
 * fish-shell is the shell to have!
     * I use a lot of command aliases as functions.